 4f Arctic melting ice, sea levels

-4g Shifting global weather patterns
+4g Shifting global and local weather patterns

 4h Dendroclimatology